Varnithvarma/Youtube-Logo/README.md

 # Youtube-Logo
-This Python Program uses turtle for drawing mainly so The Youtube-Logo is made using python inbulit turtle
+Because this Python code primarily uses turtle for drawing, the Youtube logo was created with Python inbulit turtle.